SAM FIFE’S MOVE OF GOD CULT:

 On January 3rd of 1972 three men named Donald McClain, Robert Crowell and Leanord Banassek purchased 128.5 acres of land from a man named Fred L. Zajac.
 Zajac owned land in other states, like Nevada, where Area 51 is, as well.
 Before Zajac’s purchase of the Ware, Massachusetts property, there’s not a trail of who owned it prior.
 The record drops off to nothing.
 I did some research through the Ware Historical Society as well as a personal military friend.
 We came to a plausible conclusion that the deed to the land was most likely held by the Army Corps of Engineers and was possibly land that was a former secret military instillation.
-During the 60’s and 70’s, many secret military bases where Project Paperclip and MK Ultra were holding their experiments, were being privately sold since they were apparently of no more use to the government.
+During the 60’s and 70’s, some military bases were being privately sold since they were of no more use to the government.
 However, they were not up for public auction, so there was an inside connection that had to be held by all of these parties to even know that the land was available for purchase.

 Four months later on May 3rd, 1972, McClain, Crowell and Banassek sold the 128 acres of land to Sam Fife’s Mt.
 Bether Bible Center for one dollar.
 Crowell is still connected with this cult, and as I understand it is a leader of one of the compounds or churches in the Midwest.